tum-pbs/PhiFlow/documentation/Installation_Instructions.md

 ### CUDA operations

-There are some custom TensorFlow operations, written in CUDA.
+There are several custom TensorFlow operations, written in CUDA.
 To use these, you must have a TensorFlow compatible CUDA SDK installed.

 To install Φ<sub>Flow</sub> with CUDA operators, run: